stratdev3/SimpleW/documentation/simplew/docs/reference/controller.md

 /// <summary>
 /// Gets the current HTTP Session
 /// </summary>
-protected ISimpleWSession Session;
+protected HttpSession Session;
 ```

 This property contains the current Session instance.
-See the [ISimpleWSession](./isimplewsession) class for uses.
+See the [HttpSession](./httpsession) class for uses.

 ## OnBeforeMethod